 GSK is investing in Africa to increase access to medicines, build capacity and deliver sustainable growth.
-Our vision is to make GSK products available to 80% of the population in sub-Saharan Africa and least developed countries by 2020.
+Our to 80% of the population in sub-Saharan Africa and least developed countries by 2020.
 This is not just philanthropy, it is a new way of doing business.

 Over the next five years, we will invest £130 million in Africa.
-Working with partners, we aim to provide a portfolio of relevant products, support African R&D expertise and increase local manufacturing capacity and capability.

-We are investing £25 million to create the world's first Africa Non-Communicable Diseases Open Lab, where GSK scientists and external researchers will work together to improve understanding of non-communicable disease variations seen in African patients.
-It is hoped this and industry to develop new medicines to address the specific needs of African patients.
-We will invest in up to 25 for students, programmes and research across a range of healthcare related disciplines.
-These initiatives are all to promote the expansion of pharmaceutical sciences, public health, engineering and logistics at African universities.
+Working with partners, we aim to provide a portfolio R&D expertise and increase local manufacturing capacity and capability.
+We are investing £25 million to create the world's first Africa Non-Communicable Diseases Open Lab, where GSK scientists and external researchers will work together to improve understanding of non-communicable disease variations and industry to develop new medicines patients.
+We will invest in up to 25 for students, programmes and research across a range of healthcare related promote the expansion of pharmaceutical sciences, public health, engineering and logistics at African universities.

-To increase local capability and capacity to manufacture medicines, we are investing up to £100 million to expand our existing facilities in Kenya and Nigeria and build new factories elsewhere to ensure the sustainable production of medicines in Africa for African people.
-These facilities will make locally relevant products, including antibiotics and respiratory and HIV medicines, create jobs and boost long-term economic prospects.
+To increase local capability and capacity to manufacture medicines, and Nigeria and build new factories elsewhere to ensure the sustainable make locally relevant products, including medicines, create jobs and boost long-term economic prospects.

-We will also work with partners to train 10,000 healthcare workers in Kenya, Ghana and Nigeria in addition to those trained in LDC's through our 20% reinvestment programme.
+We will also work with partners to train Ghana and Nigeria in addition to those trained in LDC's through our 20% reinvestment programme.